 This study illustrates the importance of planning the expansion of an electricity system in a least-cost manner to avoid the vast quantities of SBG.
-It may initially appear that building a PHS plant is a solution, but it would be an exercise in throwing good resources after bad if it were implemented.
+It may appear that building a PHS plant is a solution, but if it were implemented, it would be an exercise in throwing good resources after bad.